MicrosoftDocs/PowerShell-Docs/reference/3.0/PSScheduledJob/Set-JobTrigger.md

 1          Weekly          9/29/2011 12:00:00 AM  {Wednesday, Sunday}   True
 ```

-This example shows how to change the days in a weekly job trigger.
+The first command uses the Get-JobTrigger cmdlet to get the job trigger of the DeployPackage scheduled job.
+The output shows that the trigger starts the job at midnight on Wednesdays and Saturdays.This command is not required; it is included only to show the effect of the trigger change.

+The second command uses the Get-JobTrigger cmdlet to get the job trigger of the DeployPackage scheduled job.
+A pipeline operator (|) sends the trigger to the **Set-JobTrigger** cmdlet which changes the job trigger so that it starts the DeployPackage job on Wednesdays and Sundays.
+The command uses the **Passthru** parameter to return the trigger after the change.

 ### Example 2: Change the job trigger type

-The first command uses the Get-JobTrigger cmdlet to get the job trigger of the Inventory scheduled job.
-The output shows that the job has two triggers a daily trigger and an AtStartup trigger.This command is not required; it is included only to show the effect of the trigger change.

 ```powershell
 Get-JobTrigger -Name Inventory